 Coursework

-The coursework commonly consists of introductory/intermediate level courses in each of the natural sciences, mathematics, and social science courses.
-Elective courses often become more theoretical, project-based, or applied in nature.
-It's not uncommon for students to conduct research projects over the summer, or complete an honors thesis their senior year.
+Expect introductory and intermediate courses in natural sciences, mathematics, and social sciences.
+As you advance, elective courses become more theoretical, project-based, or applied.
+It's common for students to conduct research projects over the summer or complete an honors thesis during their senior year.
+Many programs also require internships or field experiences to give you hands-on exposure to environmental work.

 Employment